thomas0299/thomas0299.github.io/_research_projects/whaling.md

 ---
-title: "Licence to Krill: The Impact of Japan’s Scientific Research Whaling Programs on the Marine Ecosystem and the Carbon Cycle"
+title: "Licence to Krill: The Impact of Japan’s Scientific Research Whaling Programs on the Marine Ecosystem and the Carbon Cycle 🐋"
 collection: research_projects
 permalink: /research_projects/whaling
 excerpt: 'Whaling is still practiced in Japan, and its impact is devastating'